 How long the place was previously inhabited and whether Volubilis was already the residence of the Numidia and Mauretania king Juba II (25 BC until 24 AD) remains unclear.

 In 40 AD Volubilis became the residence of the Roman province director of Mauretania Tingitana.
-In the second and third century, this city has rapidly developed into a beautiful metropolis of the region.
-For example, Emperor Commodus let build several buildings, Macrinus the Capitol, and Gordian the palace of the procurators, the Decumanus Maximus.
-As from the end of the third century, the city became less and less important but was able to preserve its Roman character until well into the sixth century.
+In the second and third centuries, this city has rapidly developed into a beautiful metropolis in the region.
+For example, Emperor Commodus let built several buildings, Macrinus the Capitol, and Gordian the palace of the procurators, the Decumanus Maximus.
+From the end of the third century, the city became less and less important but was able to preserve its Roman character until well into the sixth century.

-After the invasion of Arabs, Volubilis (taken by the new rulers and named Oulili or Oualila) quickly depopulated, especially after Moelay Idris I declared Fez to be the new capital.
+After the invasion of Arabs, Volubilis (taken by the new rulers and named Oulili or Oualila) quickly depopulated, especially after Moulay Idris I declared Fez to be the new capital.

 The first excavations took place in 1873.
 Since then, a considerable part of the city, covering a surface of around 10 hectares, has been uncovered.